 Caring For Yourself

-• Remember you don’t need to be perfect and you won’t always get things right – parenting is hard for everyone and you have extra challenges to cope with
+You don’t need to be perfect and you won’t always get things right.
+Parenting is hard for everyone and you have extra challenges to cope with.

 Take any moments you can to look out for yourself;

-• If you find yourself with a quiet half an hour do something for you rather than a chore – read a magazine, have a coffee, watch TV or phone a friend who makes you laugh.
+- If you find yourself with a quiet half an hour do something for you rather than a chore –read a magazine, have a coffee, watch TV or phone a friend.

 If family and friends are not able to help, or it is not enough - speak up.
 Talk to the team who support your child’s health / education and tell them how you are feeling.
 Ask them to look into support for you.